 When it comes to commodity investing, many investors commit the sin of energy bias, whereby the majority of their commodity holdings fall under the umbrella of an asset like crude oil or natural gas.
 To be fair, energy products are among the most popular in the commodity world, but exhibiting a bias towards these investments can have some adverse effects on your portfolio.
 Energy products are quite often highly correlated to the movement of general markets, meaning that they will move closely in line with something like the S&P 500 [see also The Ultimate Guide To Gold Investing].

 Instead of focusing on the most popular commodities, investors should look to some of the lesser-known hard assets or funds that invest in a multitude of futures contracts.
-Commodities like corn, cotton, copper, and many more deserve an equal place in your portfolio, ensure that you do not overlook them [see also Invest Like Jim Rogers With These Three Agriculture Stocks].
+Commodities like corn, cotton, copper, and many more deserve an equal place in portfolios, ensuring that investors do not overlook them [see also Invest Like Jim Rogers With These Three Agriculture Stocks].

 Bottom Line: There are dozens of commodities out there and each deserve equal attention.